 If an employee is in an instructional or administrative position as defined in section 1012.01(2)(a)-(d) of Florida Statute, he/she may be permitted to extend his/her DROP Participation.
-This extension must be authorized by the School District and approved by the Division of Retirement.
-The employee must be employed on a contractual basis in an eligible position at the time they complete his/her initial 60-month eligibility period and must remain in an eligible position during his/her extended DROP participation.
-To request an extension of DROP, the employee must submit a written request to Risk, Benefits and Compliance in the Human Resources Department along with a completed FRS DP-EXT form prior to the end of his/her initial period of DROP participation.
+This extension must be authorized by the Superintendent or designee and approved by the Division of Retirement.
+The employee must be employed on a contractual basis in an eligible position at the time they complete his/her initial 96-month eligibility period and must remain in an eligible position during his/her extended DROP participation.
+To request an extension of DROP, the employee must submit a written request to Risk, Benefits and Wellness along with a completed FRS DP-EXT form prior to the end of his/her initial period of DROP participation.
 This form can be obtained by calling FRS at (844) 377-1888 or logging on to MyFRS.
 DROP extension requests will only be authorized through the end of the employee's current contract year.
-Contact Risk, Benefits and Compliance in the Human Resources Department for more information.
+Contact Risk, Benefits and Wellness for more information.